Interactions and oscillations of coherent flavor eigenstates in beta decay: Introduction

 The paper is organized as follows.
-In sec.~\ref{ngt}, we prove that the Pontecorvo theory is incompatible with Poincar\'{e}-covariant QFT.
-In sec.~\ref{coherent}, after reviewing the works of BV, we study the theory at low-energy.
-In sec.~\ref{exp}, we compute the neutron $\beta$ decay spectrum using the BV theory with two neutrinos.
+In sec.~\ref{coherent}, we review the BV theory.
+In sec.~\ref{exp}, we compute the neutron $\beta$ decay spectrum using the BV theory.
 Finally, we conclude by discussing the relevance of our results to the KATRIN~\cite{Osipowicz:2001sq,WEINHEIMER2002141} and the upcoming PTOLEMY experiment~\cite{Betts:2013uya}.